ianjonsen/aniMotum/cran-comments.md

 ## Submission
 This is a 2nd resubmission, addressing issues identified by CRAN automated checks:
 1. vignette build time has been reduced to speed up pkg checks
-2. invalid url's have been replaced (although I am unsure how they were corrupted at submission)
+2. url's have been replaced (although I am unsure how they were corrupted at submission)

 ## Test environments
 * local macOS arm-64 (12.3.1), R 4.2.0, R 4.1.3